aws/eks-anywhere/docs/content/en/docs/getting-started/snow/snow-getstarted.md

 This document walks you through setting up EKS Anywhere on Snow as a standalone, self-managed cluster or combined set of management/workload clusters.
 See [Cluster topologies]({{< relref "../../concepts/architecture" >}}) for details.

+**Note:** Before you create your cluster, you have the option of validating the EKS Anywhere bundle manifest container images by following instructions in the [Verify Cluster Images]({{< relref "../../clustermgmt/verify-cluster-image.md" >}}) page.

 ## Prerequisite checklist

 EKS Anywhere on Snow needs: